Leila-Codes/events-io/README.md

 # Serialization
 Most of the input/output plugins generally expect data to be received or sent as `[]byte`.
 A subsidiary to the `transform` package, provides `serializer` and `deserializer` packages.
 Implementations provided are listed below:
 - **Json** \
-  Json support is provided in both packages, to deserialize []byte to a struct of your choosing and re-serialier to []byte later.
+  Json support is provided in both packages, to deserialize []byte to a struct of your choosing and re-serializer to []byte later.
   ```go
   // events chan OUT
   events := deserializer.Json[OUT interface{}](input chan []byte)